Enforcement of debt judgments

 If you do not meet the instalment order, the creditor may look for a committal order, which would send you to prison.

-Under current law, you may be imprisoned only if you can afford to pay debts but refuse to do so.
+You can be imprisoned only if you can afford to pay debts but refuse to do so.

 The law that sets out the procedure for committal orders is the Enforcement of Court Orders (Amendment) Act 2009.